-Elections for our new school council will take place on Thursday 09 February with our polling station and ballot boxes at the ready.
-Candidates will have the opportunity to give their election speech to their class on Wednesday 08 February.
+Elections for our new school council will take place on Thursday 19 October with our polling station and ballot boxes at the ready.
+Candidates will have the opportunity to give their election speech to their class on Wednesday 18 October or Thursday 19 October.

 What makes a good school councillor has been considered by our current school council.

 - ‘use all the 8 Rs for learning’

 - ‘be respectful’

 - ‘help others’

 - ‘be a good speaker and listener (to members of your class and in the meetings)’